williamsnell/hexchess/docs/sampling/notes.md

 - even in the n/20 case, we're still seeing a pretty spikey distribution, and yet also doing >10% as much work as if we just randomly sampled each move.

+Here's an animation showing a number of divisors, the number of random numbers generated for each method, and the instantaneous (black) vs cumulative (green) distributions for each bin.

+> A note on plots:

+    - black is the instantaneous distribution (the result of calling the function once.)
+    - green is the average distribution from all calls made so far
+    - the blue line is the "true" distribution from which the choices are being sampled

 ![gif of distributions](choice_distr_1000.gif)